The Lower Merion Soccer Club is the result of the merger of four small soccer

 LMSC Heart (U-13A girls) who won their second consecutive top division league championship as well as their fourth

 championship in their five year history.
-During their five year history, the Heart are 38-5-8 in the PAGS League's
+During their five year history, the Heart were 38-5-8 in the PAGS League's

 top division.
-The Heart are coached by Casey Ichniowski.
+The Heart were coached by Casey Ichniowski.

 Also claiming top division

-championships were the LMSC Rat Pack (Grant Myers, head coach) who won the Under 9 Delco League championship
+championships were the LMSC Rat Pack who won the Under 9 Delco League championship

 in their first year of league play as well as the LMSC Magic (Mark Weinmann, head coach), our Under 10A boys team.